| The foot is a complex structure of 26 bones and 33 joints layered with an intertwining web of 126 muscles, ligaments,

 General

-Conditions Causing Foot Pain The causes of most incidents of foot pain are poorly fitting shoes.
+The causes of most incidents of foot pain are poorly fitting shoes.
 High-heeled shoes are

 major culprits for aggravating, if not causing, problems in the toes, where the most pressure is exerted.
 Other conditions